 The seed, or roots, help to open obstructions of the liver, spleen and gall, and ease painful and windy swellings and helps in curing yellow jaundice.

 Cineole and anethole present in fennel seeds act as expectorants and help to clear congestion in the respiratory tract.
 Thus, it is considered to be beneficial in conditions like asthma or bronchitis.
-Eating fennel seeds with figs is also a good medicine for cough, bronchitis and lung abscesses.
+Eating the seeds with figs is also a good medicine for cough, bronchitis and lung abscesses.

-Fennel has mild oestrogenic properties.
+It has mild oestrogenic properties.
 Fennel water when taken during periods can help ease menstrual pain.
 It also helps to regulate the menstrual cycle.